Questions and Answers

 • What is the best type of BYPASS?

-• What is surgery for DIABETES?
+• What is DIABETES surgery?

 • What is the hormone GHRELIN?

-• MANGA OR BYPASS Which is better?
+• SLEEVE OR BYPASS Which is better?

 • Who is a CANDIDATE for bariatric surgery?

-• When will I be able to EXERCISE?
+• When can I EXERCISE?

 • STAPLES and stapling material